 You’ll need to pinch yourself, Te Anau is the epitome of natural perfection.
 The gateway to Fiordland and a nature lovers paradise, with National Parks, Milford Sound, Doubtful Sound and world famous walks all on your doorstep.
 Te Anau is the perfect launching pad for further exploration and a destination in it's right.

-The pictureque Te Anau township is located on the south-eastern shores of the South Island’s largest lake (344 sq km), Lake Te Anau.
-In Maori legend the name Te Anau means: Te: the, Ana: cave, and au: swirling.
-The name came from the story there were caves located on the lake’s shore filled with numerous glowworms and an underground torrent that ran through the cave.
+The picturesque Te Anau township is located on the south-eastern shores of the South Island’s largest lake (344 sq km), Lake Te Anau.
+In Maori legend, the name Te Anau means: Te: the, Ana: cave, and au: swirling.
+The name came from the story there were caves located on the lake’s shore filled with numerous glow worms and an underground torrent that ran through the cave.
 The story was true so read on for more on this story and what else you can do in and around Te Anau.

 Te Anau GlowWorm Caves

 Rediscovered in 1948 by a local man called Lawson Burrows, the Te Anau Glow Worm caves are an icon of Te Anau tourism both locally and internationally.
 They are a must do experience if you are staying in the town.
 A combination of caverns and water holes, the caves have been carved out from the limestone rock and now host a wonderful colony of glow worm's which can be experienced by punt in perfect darkness.
 To reach the caves you will need to take a 20-minute boat journey from Te Anau town centre.
 Tours to the glow worm caves operate at least twice daily from Te Anau wharf.